Nothing created everything.

 “Because there is a law such as gravity, the universe can and will create itself from nothing,” he writes.
 “Spontaneous creation is the reason there is something rather than nothing, why the universe exists, why we exist.” – The Grand Design

 First, it is very important to understand that this is not a scientific statement at all but a metaphysical belief statement.
-Hawking’s claim is very bad logic to say the least, but it’s far worse coming from his pen, it isn’t anywhere near the scientific ball park!
+Hawking’s claim is very bad logic to say the least, but it’s far worse coming from his pen, it isn’t anywhere near the scientific ball park.

 This “quantum fluctuation” argument, I sadly saw used once again today.
 Yet a more meaningless phrase, if ever there was one in a context of “before the universe existed”, is very difficult to imagine.
 How can we have quantum anything before the universe exists?
 Where does the quantum something come from?
-What is it fluctuating exactly?
 What is it’s nature?
 No one answers this coherently because no one knows.
 Hawking, L. Krauss et al. are foolish atheists who not being capable to comprehend or endure the idea of God, invent new pseudo-scientific trash to explain away reality.
 It’s pure scientific sounding sophism.
 As scientist Edgar H. Andrews put it,

 “But laws of nature are nothing more than descriptions of the way nature operates.
 No one has ever proposed a law of nature that does not involve existing natural entities, whether they be matter, energy, space-time or mathematical systems.”